 Calculating the difference between weekly sales results in Power BI is unfortunately not that easy.
+You may watch the full video of this tutorial at the bottom of this blog.

 The reason behind this is that Power BI doesn’t have a weekly-based built-in time intelligence function.
 The only available options are for the day, month, quarter, and year.